takama/caldera/README.md

 Caldera boilerplate version: v0.0.1 build date: 2018-09-15T12:02:17+07

-Provide name for your Github account: my-account
-Do you want to deploy your service to the Google Kubernetes Engine? (y/n): y Provide ID of your project on the GCP (my-project-id):
-Provide compute zone of your project on the GCP (europe-west1-b):
-Provide cluster name in the GKE (my-cluster-name):
-Provide name for your service (my-service): new-service Provide description for your service (My service): Very new service Do you need API for the service? (y/n): y
+Provide name for your Github account: my-account Provide name for your service (my-service): new-service Provide description for your service (My service): Very new service Do you need API for the service? (y/n): y
 What kind of API do you need? (rest,grpc): grpc
 Do you need one more API for the service? (y/n): y What kind of API do you need? (rest): rest
-Do you need gRPC client for the service? (y/n): y
 Do you need storage driver? (y/n): y
-What kind of storage driver do you need? (postgres,mysql): postgres Do you need Contract API example for the service? (y/n): y Templates directory (~/go/src/github.com/takama/caldera/.templates):
+What kind of storage driver do you need? (postgres,mysql): postgres Do you need Contract API example for the service? (y/n): y Do you want to deploy your service to the Google Kubernetes Engine? (y/n): y Provide ID of your project on the GCP (my-project-id):
+Provide compute zone of your project on the GCP (europe-west1-b):
+Provide cluster name in the GKE (my-cluster-name):
+Templates directory (~/go/src/github.com/takama/caldera/.templates):
 New service directory (~/go/src/github.com/my-account/my-service):
 ```